-This section is for administrators who want to enable Docker Single Sign-on (SSO) for their businesses.
-Docker SSO allows users to authenticate using their identity providers (IdPs) to access Docker.
-You can enable SSO on organizations that are part of the Docker Business subscription.
+SSO allows users to authenticate using their identity providers (IdPs) to access Docker.
+SSO is available for a whole company, and all associated organizations, or an individual organization that has a Docker Business subscription.
 To upgrade your existing account to a Docker Business subscription, see Upgrade your subscription.

-Before enabling SSO in Docker Hub, administrators must configure their identity provider to configure their IdP to work with Docker Hub.
+Before enabling SSO in Docker Hub, administrators must first configure their IdP to work with Docker Hub.
 Docker provides the Assertion Consumer Service (ACS) URL and the Entity ID.
 Administrators use this information to establish a connection between their IdP server and Docker Hub.

 After establishing the connection between the IdP server and Docker Hub, administrators sign in to the organization in Docker Hub and complete the SSO enablement process.

 When you enable SSO for your organization or company, a first-time user can sign in to Docker Hub using their company’s domain email address.
 They’re then added to your organization and assigned to your company’s team.